ckswilliams/modOpenREM/README.rst

 fresh installs, please review the `install docs <https://docs.openrem.org/en/0.9.0-docs/installation.html>`_.

 Contribution of code, ideas, bug reports documentation is all welcome.
-Please feel free to fork the repository and send me pull requests.
+Please feel free to fork the repository and send pull requests.
 See `the website <https://openrem.org/getinvolved>`_ for more information.

 There is a developer demo site, which at times has a working demo of recent code, but might not, and